antvis/G2/site/docs/manual/whats-new/new-version-features.en.md

 chart.render();
 ```

-## Vivid animation capabilities
+## Vivid Animation Capabilities

-G2 can draw data-driven animations to achieve the effect of visual storytelling.
-First, all animation properties (animation type, delay and duration) can be bound to data, such as the following data-driven Gantt chart animation:
+G2 can create data-driven animations to achieve visualization storytelling effects.
+First, all animation properties (animation type, delay and duration) can be bound to data, such as the data-driven Gantt chart animation below.
+You can click the run button on the left to see the effect.

 ```js | ob { autoMount: true }
 import { Chart } from '@antv/g2';